actwang/RealTime-Chat-App/README.md

 The current project is built and tested with Python 3.9.10, but previous Python3 versions should also work.
 The requirements.txt file specifies all other dependencies required, and can be installed by the following command.
 To install the requirements after activating the virtual environment:

 `pip install -r requirements.txt`

 #### NOTE: DO NOT install the latest versions of django and channels using pip.
 The newer versions of django and channels installed through pip3 involves compatibility issues that will prevent the ASGI channel from successfully opening and listening for connection request.
 If you see your javascript developer tool logging webSocket connection failed, try verifying and installing the listed versions of channels and django in the requirements.txt file first.
 Namely:

 `pip install django==4.0.0`

 `pip install django==4.0.1`

 `pip install channels==3.0.4`

-For details, check out this [stackoverflow](https://stackoverflow.com/questions/74091600/asgi-application-not-working-with-django-channels) post
+For details, check out this [stackoverflow](https://stackoverflow.com/questions/74091600/asgi-application-not-working-with-django-channels) post.

 #### Future work
 To add additional functionalities, in the future the task to create new rooms can be delegated to users or some selected group of authenticated users.
 To improve performance, use Redis as the channel_layer in this project and specify in settings.py.
 For performance scaling considerations, it's recommended to use a database more suitable and robust for higher consistency and scalability such as MySQL or POSTgreSQL.
 It's also recommended to use Redis for the channel_layers in this project, and specify it in settings.py of RealTimeChatApp directory.